-Obviously, your credit score is a huge factor in the kind of loan you can get.
+Obviously, your credit score is a huge factor in calculating your rate.
 Now is the time to review your score at all the major credit reporting companies and make sure there are no mistakes or surprises.
+You are allowed to check your credit score with each company once every 12 months for free.
 It generally takes at least six months to significantly improve a score, but there are small things you can do between now and the spring to help give it a little boost.
 For instance, make sure not to apply for any lines of credit between now and when you close.
 Another tip is to pay off all your credit cards and stop using them two months before you apply for a mortgage.

 Trying to get a general idea of what your monthly payment would be depending on what rate you get?
 Our calculator can help you out.

 Save for your down payment and closing costs